Chapter 609 — Criminal Code

 Real and Simulated Weapons of Mass Destruction

-It is a felony to manufacture, possess, use, or threaten to use a real or simulated weapon of mass destruction, …
+It is a crime to manufacture, acquire, possess, or make accessible a weapon of mass destruction (including chemical, …

 609.713